Step-by-Step Guide: Creating a Book Tracker with Notion Template

 How to Create a Book tracker Using Notion templates

-Step 1: Access Notion templates
+Step 1: Access Notion Templates

-1. Open Notion and create a new page.
+First, open Notion and create a new page.
+To access the Templates Gallery:

 Step 2: Choose a Book tracker Template